HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 3 shows the distribution of the number of third-party requests by rank.
-As compared to Figure 2, this analysis does not treat multiple requests to a third party as one.
-Again, we note that the number of third-party requests is higher for higher-ranked websites than lower-ranked websites.
-As compared to Figure 2, the difference between higher- and lower-ranked websites is less skewed in Figure 3.
+We note that the number of third-party requests is higher for higher-ranked websites than lower-ranked websites.
+When looking at requests, the difference between higher- and lower-ranked websites is less skewed than when looking at the number of third-parties in [figure 2](#fig-2).

 {{
 figure_markup(